-- METHOD : Transient electromagnetic survey, on the property Malkiel of P&L Chaseling, south of Dubbo, was conducted using TerraTEM and a trailer mounted loop system in February 2013. - AIM: To identify and scope the potential of bore sites for irrigation - SURVEY PARAMETERS : Detailed mapping, was conducted at a nominal line spacing of 50m was adopted, while reconnaissance was conducted at 100m spacing or more depending on the scale of geological features under investigation.
+- METHOD : Transient electromagnetic survey, on the property (Northern Victoria), was conducted using TerraTEM and a trailer mounted loop system in August 2013. - AIM: To provide a demonstration dataset in this type of geology suitable for investigating groundwater and potential bore sites for irrigation. - SURVEY PARAMETERS : Detailed mapping, was conducted at a nominal line spacing of 20m was adopted, while reconnaissance was conducted at 50m spacing or more depending on the scale of geological features under investigation.
 Data was provided at about 10m increments along line.
 Survey depth of investigation was from 1m to 80m divided into 10 separate layers.
-Near the surface, the system footprint is small, so it can be used close to metal infrastructure, while at 80m deep the footprint is thought to be over 80m across. - DIGITAL DATA : For detailed understanding of the data, access all data and bore records from the supplied Google Earth files (report/.kmz on the report DVD) simply by opening the files in Google Earth or similar viewers.
+Near the surface, the system footprint is small, so it can be used close to metal infrastructure, while at 80m deep the footprint is thought to be over 80m across. - DIGITAL DATA : For detailed understanding of the data, access all data and bore records from the supplied Google Earth files (\report/\.kmz on the report DVD) simply by opening the files in Google Earth or similar viewers.
 These are small files that are readily emailed.
 Positioning of potential new drill holes should involve location, within Google Earth, using the cursor co-ordinates displayed at the bottom of the screen.
 This method will be more accurate than measurement off the paper or raster maps supplied.
 Data may also be supplied in an ESRI ArcMap version 10 MXD file and component shapefiles and image files. - DIGITAL BORE LITHOLOGIES : Lithologies and some water levels in existing bores are displayed in the Google Earth files click on them to bring up particulars.
 Be aware that they are simply reproduction of government water bore drillers log records which contain positioning and other errors treat them all with reservation.
-If better information is acquired they can be adjusted accordingly. - GEOLOGY: Sand, gravel and clay alluvium of the Macquarie River overlies basement rock principally composed of Trachyte.
-This volcanic rock forms sills, flows, plugs and tuff.
-A fine grained unclassified volcanic rock composes a small hill on the south of the central part of the farm and is likely to extend as a lava flow under part or much of the property.
-Of importance to this survey is the observation that these rocks weather to form a green (chloritic) clayey profile.
-As a saturated clay this layer would be of low resistivity and form a good marker horizon for the bottom of alluvial cover.
+If better information is acquired they can be adjusted accordingly. - GEOLOGY: The area is flat with alluvial cover consisting of clay flood deposits cut by sandy palaeochannel deposit.